UK Travelers Tanzania Safari Guide

 UK passport holders require a visa to enter Tanzania:

-Make sure your passport is valid for at least six months from the date of arrival.
-It’s also wise to carry a printed return ticket and hotel confirmation.
+Ensure your passport is valid for at least six months, and carry return tickets and hotel confirmations.

 4. Vaccinations, Travel Health & Safety Advice

-Consult your GP or travel clinic at least 6–8 weeks before departure.
-Recommended vaccinations for Tanzania include:
+Consult your GP or travel clinic 6–8 weeks before departure.
+Recommended vaccinations:

 • Hepatitis A & B